FAQ-on-buying-a-marina-berth

 We regularly work with executors who require a formal valuation of the berth.

-Once probate has passed we can then be contracted to assist in selling or renting out the berth.
+Once probate has passed we can be contracted to assist in selling or renting out the berth.

 Why not take a look at the marina berths we currently have listed for sale?